faranalytics/network-services/README.md

 A type-safe asynchronous RPC Service facility for connecting your app to the network.

 ## Introduction
 *Network-Services* provides a simple and intuitive toolkit that makes connecting your app to the network *easy*.
 You can use *Network-Services* to transform your application into a network connected [Service App](#service-app).
-You can connect to your Service App, from the same process or another process, and call methods on it using a type-safe [Service API](#service-api).
+You can connect to your Service App from the same process or another process and call methods on it using a type-safe [Service API](#service-api).
 You can optionally use a [Service Pool](#service-pool) to scale your Service App.

 A *Network-Services* app can be explained with a complete and simple example.
 In the "Hello, world!" example shown below, a Greeter Service App is hosted on 127.0.0.1:3000 and its `greeter.greet` method is called over a `net.Socket` using a Service API of type `Greeter`.